 Let’s be clear about something: Each megapixel is a ton of pixels — one million, to be exact.
 So, a camera with 30 megapixels actually has 30 million pixels in each frame, which is a ton!
 Considering that a top-notch camera in 2000 had fewer than 3 megapixels, it’s not hard to see the advancements in technology through the years!

 We say all this to point out that even the lowest quality options here have a 5-megapixel camera, and that’s not even its primary feature!
 But if you know what you’re doing, it’s still more than enough to take high-quality photos, and you can do it in night vision!

 So, don’t make your camcorder a single-purpose device.
 Take plenty of photos with it too!

-We’re confident that the best possible night vision camcorder for you is on this list.
+We’re confident that the best night vision camcorder for you is on this list.
 Hopefully, we’ve given you everything that you need to know to help you make your decision, but if you’re still unsure after reading the reviews, why not go with the Zohulu 4K Wi-Fi Full Spectrum Camcorder?
 It’s our top choice for a reason and will have you recording top-notch night vision videos in no time.
-But if you’re looking to save more money, the Linnse Video Camera Camcorder can deliver fantastic results at a fraction of the cost.
+But if you’re looking for the best night vision camcorder on a budget, the Linnse Video Camera Camcorder can deliver fantastic results at a fraction of the cost.

 You might also be interested in: